Crossbow-js/crossbow.github.io/_src/docs/other-ways-of-defining-tasks.md

 }
 ```

-Now you have 2 ways to execute this function with Crossbow.
+There are 2 ways to execute this function with Crossbow.
 You can run it directly
-from the CLI
+from the CLI...

 ```bash
 cb my-task.js
 ```

-Or you can reference it anywhere in one of your input files
+... or you can reference it anywhere in one of your input files

 {{inc
     src="three.hbs"